TritonDataCenter/rfd/rfd/0180/README.md

   - `/root`: a subdirectory containing the container's root file system.
   - `/config`: a subdirectory containing instance metadata, typically as json files.
-- `/etc/systemd/nspawn/<uuid>.nspawn`: The machine's
+- `/run/systemd/nspawn/<uuid>.nspawn`: The machine's
   [systemd.nspawn(5)](https://www.freedesktop.org/software/systemd/man/systemd.nspawn.html)
   configuration file.
 - `/var/lib/machines/<uuid>`: a symbolic link to `/<pool>/<uuid>/root` that
   exists for compatibility with `machinectl` and `systemd-nspawn@.service`.

-To support persistence across reboots, the following datasets are required:
+To support persistence of image and machine configuration across reboots, `/var/triton`, will contain the

-- `<systempool>/system/etc/systemd/nspawn` mounted at `/etc/systemd/nspawn`
+following:

-- `<systempool>/system/var/lib/machines` mounted at `/var/lib/machines`
+- `/var/triton/` mounted from `<systempool>/system/var/triton`
+  - `imgadm/` - the same as `/var/imgadm` on SmartOS.
+A compatibility symbolic link will exist in the PI.
+    - `imgadm.conf`
+    - `images/`
+      - `<uuid>`.json - Image manifest for a particular image
+      - ...
+  - `vmadm/` - similar structure to `imgadm/`, analogous to `/etc/zones` on SmartOS.
+    - `vmadm.conf` - any required configuration.
+Perhaps only includes a configuration version initially.
+    - `machines/`
+      - `<uuid>`.json - Payload for a particular machine.
+The content that is authoritatively stored in `/<pool>/<uuid>/config/*.json` is not included in this file.
+      - ...

 ### nspawn configuration

-The systemd-nspawn configuration is stored as`/etc/systemd/nspawn/<uuid>.nspawn`.
+The systemd-nspawn configuration is stored as`/run/systemd/nspawn/<uuid>.nspawn`.
 There are alternative locations for this configuration file and alternative means for configuring per-instance nspawn parameters.
 This location was chosen for the following reasons: